FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

 During a simulation run, the Conveyor gets an item and as soon as it gets an item it starts moving and after moving it waits delay amount of time before the next move.
 It moves until the first item reaches the other end of the belt.
-If item is not taken out by a dest_npde, then conveyor will be in `BLOCKED_STATE`.
+If item is not taken out by a dest_npde, then conveyor will be in "BLOCKED_STATE".
 During its operation, the source transitions through the following states:

-1. `SETUP_STATE`: Initialization or warm-up phase.
+1. "SETUP_STATE": Initialization or warm-up phase.

-2. `MOVING_STATE`: state when the belt is moving.
+2. "MOVING_STATE": state when the belt is moving.

-3. `BLOCKED_STATE`: IT is blocked, waiting for the dest_node to taken an item ouy.
+3. "BLOCKED_STATE": IT is blocked, waiting for the dest_node to taken an item ouy.